ComfyUI > Workflows > CCSR | Consistent Image/Video Upscaler

 The CCSR approach seeks to address these challenges by ensuring stable and consistent super-resolution outcomes.
 It leverages diffusion priors for generating coherent structures and employs generative adversarial training for detail and texture enhancement.
 By adopting a non-uniform timestep sampling strategy and fine-tuning a pre-trained VAE decoder, CCSR achieves stable, content-consistent SR results more efficiently than existing diffusion prior-based SR methods.

-For more information, check it on the github or paper
+For more information, check it on the or

 Want More ComfyUI Workflows?